OmarRafique/slurm-parallel-processing/README.md

 This basically automates the submission of jobs.
-Using  & make things parallel on the same CPU but is not used to get another CPU or node.
+Using the symbol '&' to make things parallel on the same CPU but is not used to get another CPU or node.

 _______________________________________________________________________________________
 create_slurm_jobs.sh